Sunway Logo

 Head up the Cape's west coast, stopping at the G Adventures supported !Khwa ttu San Culture and Education Centre.
 Arrive in Lambert's Bay and enjoy an included wine tasting.
 Then, opt to visit Bird Island, or stroll through this charming town.

-Head towards the coast again and on to Lambert's Bay, a picturesque town on the west coast of South Africa.
-Enjoy an included wine tasting.
+Today's journey takes you to Lambert's Bay, a picturesque town on the west coast of South Africa, where you will enjoy an included wine tasting.
 Learn how to analyze your palates, listen to your taste buds, and how to pair your food with the best wine raised in the foothills of the Cederburg Mountains.

 Day 3 Lambert's Bay/Orange River

 Continue north and cross into Namibia.
-Settle in by the banks of the Orange River with time to swim or just relax.
+Settle in along the banks of the Orange River with time to enjoy your surroundings.

-Travelling north, enjoy a full day's travel through this dry and remote part of South Africa.
+Travelling north, the group will enjoy a full day's travel through this dry and remote part of South Africa.

 Day 4 Orange River/Fish River Canyon/Keetmanshoop

-Spend the morning relaxing on the banks of the Orange River, then continue on to Fish River Canyon.
+This morning, leave the banks of the Orange River behind as you continue on to Fish River Canyon.
 Visit this breathtaking canyon, then travel north, enjoying dramatic Namibian landscapes as you head up towards Keetmanshoop.
-In the afternoon visit the geological formation: Giant's Playground.
+In the afternoon visit the geological formation: Giant's Playground and the Quiver Tree Forest.

 Day 5 Keetmanshoop/Namib Desert

-Start early with a visit to the Quiver Tree Forest, then travel north, enjoying dramatic Namibian landscapes as you head up towards Sesriem.
+Start early and travel north enjoying the dramatic Namibian landscape as you head up towards Sesriem.

 Arrive in the area in the late afternoon, where the towering red sand dunes of Sossusvlei form the gateway into the Namib Desert.